nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_deliverychannel.md

 <br><mark style="background-color: LightGray;font-family: Courier New, Courier, monospace">mandatory (Consumer)</mark> <mark style="background-color: LightBlue;font-family: Courier New, Courier, monospace">Optional (Provider)</mark>
 - Practitioner name and gender
 <br><mark style="background-color: LightGray;font-family: Courier New, Courier, monospace">mandatory (Consumer)</mark> <mark style="background-color: LightBlue;font-family: Courier New, Courier, monospace">Optional (Provider)</mark>

+In the case of Delivery Channel, if no delivery channel is specified by the Provider, then the Consumer **must not** default to any specific delivery channel, they must instead not display anything or else in some way indicate the information was not supplied.